Breadcrumb

 The EU regulation on the marketing and use of explosives precursors limits consumers’ ability to freely obtain chemicals that may be misused to produce explosives.

-From 1 February 2021, the following chemicals and their concentrations are regarded as explosives precursors:
+The following chemicals and their concentrations are regarded as explosives precursors

 Substances and their concentrations for the purchase and possession of which a licence can be granted in accordance with the EU regulation on the marketing and use of explosives precursors: